open/close all folders

 - Unlucky Childhood Friend: To Rose in Frostbite.
 He was her friend since childhood, was crazy about her, and was boyfriend material.
 Emphasis on the unlucky.
 He was both a Hopeless Suitor and an early Strigoi casualty.

 - Hair of Gold, Heart of Gold: Described as blonde and one of the nicest guys Rose knows.
-He is very kindhearted and protective of his friends, even willing to sacrifice his own career opportunities to help them.
+He is very kind-hearted and protective of his friends, and is even willing to sacrifice his own career opportunities to help them.

-- Killing In Self Defense: In Spirit Bound, he kills James, a Moroi assassin who was trying to kill him with a knife.
+- Killing In Self Defense: In Last Sacrifice, he kills James, a Moroi assassin who was trying to kill him with a knife, after the Moroi man attacks Lissa.

 Rose Hathaway's mother, a legendary guardian.
 Her relationship with Rose starts off very rocky but improves throughout the series.